cancerberoSgx/flor/README.md

 # PROGRESS

-* Program DOM - like implementation
+## Program DOM
   * ProgramElement - analog to HTML Node and Element: supports lots of properties
-  props: hierarchized model for properties (attributes) - all will end up being like blessed options or JSX props
+  props: hierarchical model for properties (attributes) - all will end up being like blessed options or JSX props
     * AttrsProps : base class supporting only terminal character attr (bg, fg, ch, bold, ect - only native things
     * StyleProps extends AttrsProps - core non native properties: top, left, width, height, border, padding,
-       * Border support extensibility and alreay has more than 8 border styles. border has its own style
+       * Border support extensibility and already has more than 8 border styles. border has its own style
     * ElementProps
        * all handlers for events, extensibility, rendering hooks, and